hoduchieu01/hoduchieu01/README.md

 # Hi there 👋

 I am a Computer Science and Engineering student with a strong interest in Software Development & Artificial Intelligence.
-I am currently working as Student Researcher at [Institute of Mathematics](http://math.ac.vn/), Intern at [2020 MOST GASE TAIWAN Global Talent Internship Program: Artificial Intelligence and Green Technology](https://gasesummer.most.ntu.edu.tw/supervisors#Artificial), Core Maintainer at [Open Source Education Bot, Facebook]()
+I am currently working as Student Researcher at [Institute of Mathematics](http://math.ac.vn/), Intern at [2020 MOST GASE TAIWAN Global Talent Internship Program: Artificial Intelligence and Green Technology](https://gasesummer.most.ntu.edu.tw/supervisors#Artificial)

 I am writing a [Computer Science Handbook](https://github.com/hoduchieu01/Computer-Science-Handbook) to create a training material for our community training and spread knowledge about computers science.
 I would love to hear your feedback and welcome you to contribute to this project.